Roan Wilson: Municipal Grecia

 Wilson was able to join Municipal Grecia on a free transfer in 2021.
 After a period of time to acclimate, such was Wilson’s form that he garnered interest from abroad, and a bid for his services from an unnamed Polish club was turned down in March 2022.

-Move to Portugal: Gil Vicente
+Gil Vicente

 In January 2023 Wilson signed for Portuguese club Gil Vicente F.C. on a free transfer.

 International career

 Born in Costa Rica, Wilson is of Jamaican descent.
-He was called up to the Costa Rica national football team for the crucial 2022 FIFA World Cup intercontinental qualifying eliminator match against New Zealand in May 2022, which Costa Rica ultimately won 1-0.
+He was called up to the Costa Rica national team for the crucial 2022 FIFA World Cup intercontinental qualifying eliminator match against New Zealand in May 2022, which Costa Rica ultimately won 1–0.
 He made his senior debut on 3 June 2022 in a match against Panama.

 He was called up to the final 26-man Costa Rica squad for the 2022 FIFA World Cup in Qatar.
 At the tournament, he played for a few minutes by entering as a substitute against Germany.